 "Bone broth is basically stock, and is defined by its thickness or viscosity due to the collagen that seeps out during the long cooking process," Angelone explains.
-Unlike stock, however, the bones are boiled for anywhere between eight and 24 hours to allow the larger bones and cartilage to break down into collagen.
+Unlike stock, however, the bones are boiled for anywhere between eight and 24 hours to allow the larger bones and cartilage to break down into collagen, which offers a plethora of bone broth benefits.
 "These are removed to make the final broth.
 The bones are prepared by first roasting in the oven, possibly with some vegetables...The vegetables are strained out, leaving a liquid that gets thick as it cools due to the collagen," she adds.

 Use it for: Enjoy this one all on its own or in your morning latte.

 How to make: Follow this recipe to see how to make bone broth at home.

 If you follow a vegetarian or vegan diet, obviously vegetable broth is going to be your go-to, rather than using a meat-based stock or bone broth.
 This certainly doesn't mean your meal will be lacking in flavor.
 The flavors from the vegetables and herbs seep into the water, making it full of flavor (and healing benefits).
 Below are three vegan broths you can make at home:

 1. Gut-healing vegetable broth: This stomach-soothing broth is made with wakame seaweed, garlic, onions, shiitake mushrooms, and ginger, among other nourishing ingredients.